Undefeatable: Bloody Mary Killer

 The version titled Bloody Mary Killer was re-dubbed into Chinese and features a second plot starring Robin Shou.

 Reception

-Undefeatable gained fame at the beginning of 2006, when a video clip of its final fight began to spread on the Internet.
+Undefeatable gained fame at the beginning of 2006, when a video clip of its final fight began to spread on the Internet, where in one part it features Rothrock in a cast joining a fight and later doing a backflip while the two other actors constantly scream at each other.
 That scene was then featured on an episode of truTV's World's Dumbest Brawlers, and was included on the lists by Cracked.com, IGN and UGO.com.

 The film was featured on an episode of Best of the Worst on May 23, 2015 together with Blood Debts and The Tomb.
 Undefeatable was deemed best of the three and praised for its action choreography and stunts.
 Cynthia's part was highlighted and she was compared to contemporary action stars such as Jean-Claude Van Damme and Arnold Schwarzenegger.